 - Agreeing Robert, Luca also mentioned that shadowing technique does not work for him.
-Apart from that, he also mentioned about a list of words as another technique that does not work for him.
+Apart from that, he also mentioned a list of words as another technique that does not work for him.

 - Susanna has a different opinion.
-She recalled her school time learning language with grammar books, which do not work anymore for her now.
+She recalled her school time learning a language with grammar books, which do not work anymore for her now.
 Instead, she likes to play with language apps.
 However, she said that it is interesting but she absorbs not much and feels bored.